-The RAI has adopted the Skills for Justice definition of competence: "The skills, knowledge and understanding required to carry out a role, evidenced consistently overtime through performance in the workplace".
 CPD can be used as a demonstrative mechanism for some of the requirements for evidencing continued competence within the Skills for Justice and other frameworks.
 However, it should be noted that, while CPD will fulfil some of the requirements of competence demonstration, it is not of itself sufficient to demonstrate all aspects of competence.
-Other mechanisms such as knowledge tests, casework peer review and dip sampling are also suggested as normal professional activities in this regard.
+Other mechanisms such as knowledge tests, fieldwork, desktop work and peer review are also suggested as normal professional activities in this regard.